 The university strictly prohibits any violations of noncompliance, such as:

-- Failure to obey the summons and/or directives of a university official, e.g., Campus Safety Official (including University Resource Officer), Residence Life staff members, Chapel Programs staff members, Communiversity staff members, and Athletics staff.
+- Failure to obey the summons and/or directives of a university official, e.g., Campus Safety Official (including University Resource Officer), Residence Life staff members, Judicial Affairs staff members, Community Life staff members, and Athletics staff.

-- Any student found to be a habitual traffic offender or in violation of imposed parking sanctions will be found to have violated the Community Expectations.
+- Any student determined to be a habitual traffic offender or in violation of on-campus-imposed parking sanctions will be found to have violated the Community Expectations.